 Doja Cat Calls Elon Musk a 'Frog' and 'Bitch' in X Post

-Doja Cat To Elon Musk You're A 'Bitch' Who Looks Like A 'Frog' And 'Ewok'!!!
+Doja Cat To Elon Musk You're A 'Bitch' Who Looks Like A 'Frog' And An 'Ewok'!!!

-Safe to say Doja Cat is no fan of Elon Musk, who she called a "frog," a "bitch" and some other ugly stuff in a social media post on Wednesday.
+Safe to say Doja Cat is no fan of Elon Musk... she's ripping him as a "frog," a "bitch" and some other ugly stuff in a scathing social media post.

 Waiting for your permission to load the Twitter Tweet.

-The singer went totally ballistic on Musk on his very own X platform, first demanding that the tech mogul bring back the “audio post” feature.
+The singer went totally ballistic on Musk on his very own X platform Wednesday, first demanding the tech mogul bring back the “audio post” feature.
 Last year, Musk removed the feature, preventing X users from posting stand-alone Voice Notes.

-Of course, Doja was referring to the small, furry characters from the "Star Wars" trilogy.
+Of course, Doja was referring to the small, furry characters from the "Star Wars" franchise.

 Ouch!
-Doja may want to be a little nicer next time she asks Elon for something.
-Maybe he would listen.
+Doja may not get what she wants from the X honcho now ... especially after those fiery words were thrown his way.